f-person/diadon/README.md

 # diadon
-tool which chooses where to share: in mastodon or in diaspora
+tool which chooses between tooting on mastodon and sharing on diaspora